Discrete geometry for electoral geography: Polsby-Popper and other contour-based scores

 \end{defn}

+Equivalently, $\PP(\Omega)$ can be defined as the ratio of the area of $\Omega$ to the area of the circle whose circumference is equal to the perimeter of $\Omega$.
+(To see this, set $2\pi r = \perim$ to define the circle, solve for the radius $r$, and compute $\pi r^2$.)

+The Polsby-Popper score of a districting {\em plan} is not defined in the literature.
+Legal and administrative reports often include the mean, maximum, minimum, and other such statistics for the set of scores over the districts in a plan, likely because this is made easy in the standard commercial software (see Figure~\ref{fig:maptitude}).

-The reason that experts frequently apply this score to voting districts is the idea referenced above, that tentacled or otherwise eccentric districts are red flags for possible gerrymandering.
-Shapes with skinny necks or long spurs will have much less area than could have been enclosed by the same boundary length around a plumper shape.
+The Polsby-Popper score is highly sensitive to elongations of the boundary.
+Shapes with skinny necks, long spurs, or whose boundary winds in a complex manner will have much less area than could have been enclosed by the same boundary length around a ``plumper'' shape.
+Higher Polsby-Popper scores are therefore termed more compact, and are thought to be preferable to lower ones.

-Higher Polsby-Popper scores are therefore deemed preferable to lower ones.
-By Theorem~\ref{isoper}, the score satisfies $0\le \PP(\Omega)\le 1$ for all shapes, with $\PP(\Omega)=1$ realized only when $\Omega$ is a circle.
-The squaring of the perimeter in the denominator of the Polsby-Popper score makes the units of measurement cancel out, so that the score is (theoretically) scale-invariant.
-In other words, $\PP(k\Omega)=\PP(\Omega)$, meaning that if one were to enlarge an entire region by a factor of $k$, its Polsby-Popper score would not register the change.
-Thus this metric is designed to measure something about the shape, and not the size, of a district.